THE NOoSPHERE TEAM

-A NYC-based visual artist who has lived and worked in six countries, Sol is also an art historian, multilingual writer and entrepreneur.
-When offered access to a storefront in the vibrant arts district of the Lower East Side in early 2011, she spontaneously decided to seize this unique opportunity to give exposure to artist colleagues from elsewhere on the NYC art scene.
+A NYC-based visual artist who has lived and learned in six countries, Sol is also a multilingual writer and art community organizer.
+When offered access to a storefront in the vibrant arts district of the Lower East Side of Manhattan in early 2011, she spontaneously decided to seize this unique opportunity to give exposure to artist colleagues from elsewhere on the NYC art scene.

 A graduate of the Curatorial Program at Bergen Academy of Art and Design, Bjørn-Inge served for almost 20 years as gallery manager for the arts venue 3,14 in Bergen; an artist-run gallery focusing on art from beyond Europe.
 Specialized in Asian art, he organized with co-curator Feng Boyi Real Life Stories at Art Museums Bergen with a world premiere of a new installation by the renowned Chinese artist Ai Weiwei.
 He has previously worked with Paula Cooper Gallery, NYC, on the production of Andres Serrano’s mid-career retrospective Placing Time and Evil, which toured Europe at the turn of the millennium.
 Upcoming projects include the co-curation of two exhibits at Contemporary Art Museum of Suchow, Shanghai, China: Nordic Women in Contemporary Art and Beyond Glaze, a show of contemporary ceramic art.

 London-based Artist and Graphic Designer; Lizzie graduated from the Camberwell School of Art in 2012, and has since been involved in various exhibitions, curating, designing and showing at locations throughout the UK, Spain, Scandinavia and New York.
 As part of the NOoSPHERE team, Lizzie creates exhibition and event publicity material.